Connecting to Tesla Gateway

 Password: The first time you log in, your password will be the last five characters of the Gateway password.

-Gateway 1: Last five digits of the Gateway serial number.
+Backup Gateway: Last five characters of the Gateway serial number.

-Gateway 2: Last five characters on the sticker.
+Backup Gateway 2: Last five digits of characters on the sticker.

-Step 8: Your password can be reset or customised by tapping 'Change or Forgot Password' and following the on-screen instructions.
+Step 8: Your password can be reset or customized by tapping 'Change or Forgot Password' and following the on-screen instructions.

 Update Network Settings